December 1950 Toronto municipal election

 Municipal elections were held in Toronto, Ontario, Canada, on December 4, 1950.
-It was the second time the elections were held in December (the first was in 1936); traditionally elections occurred on New Year's Day.
+It was the third time the elections were held in December (the 1937 and 1938 terms were elected in December of 1936 and 1937 respectively); traditionally elections occurred on New Year's Day.
 Incumbent mayor Hiram E. McCallum narrowly defeated Allan Lamport.
 The defeat of Norman Freed and the failure of Charles Sims to regain his seat would bring to a close the communist Labor-Progressive Party's presence on Toronto's City Council though the party, and its successor, the Communist Party of Canada would continue to elect members as school trustees for several decades.

 Toronto mayor

 McCallum, running for his fourth one-year term, was challenged by Controller Lamport.
 McCallum had faced only token opposition in his previous elections, but Lamport came surprisingly close to defeating him.
 For much of election night it looked as though Lamport would win, but it was swung by McCallum's ten thousand vote margin in the North Toronto Ward 9.